 Read a poem

 We have a selection of poems on the National Poetry Day 2017 theme of “freedom” to get your class inspired.
 Send us your recommendations too as we’ll be adding to the selection from now until National Poetry Day on 4 October.

 Try an activity – use our free teaching resources

-The Scottish Poetry Library also have a selection of poems, posters and resources that you can download for free.
+The Scottish Poetry Library has a great selection of poems, posters and resources too.